-The F123 Series printers enable end-to-end rapid prototyping for every stage of the prototyping process, as well as preparation of jigs and fixtures.
-The prototypes that can be created include: rapid, economically effective concept verification models in PLA material and fast-draft mode and advanced design validation prototypes using a 0.005-inch slice resolution and soluble support for unmatched precision, repeatability and aesthetics.
-The F123 Series product line allows users to create parts in PLA, ABS plus, ASA, TPU, ABS-ESD, Diran and PC-ABS materials.
-These materials can produce parts with the strength required for true form, fit and functional testing.
-The F123 Series printers are designed to enable ease of use and maintenance while offering an easy-to-use yet rich user experience with GrabCAD Print software.
-In 2020 we added a large format 3D printer to the family, the F770.
-This 3D printer provide a meter-long build platform and 13 cubic-foot build volume for large prototypes, tools and end use parts with the same easy-to-use interface of the other members of the F123 family.
+The F Series printers enable prototypes that range from rapid, economically-effective concept verification models in PLA material/ fast-draft mode, to advanced design validation prototypes using a 0.005-inch slice resolution and soluble support for unmatched precision, repeatability and aesthetics.
+The F Series product line allows users to create parts in PLA, ABS plus, ASA, TPU, ABS-ESD, Diran and PC-ABS materials, which parts therefore possess the strength required for true form, fit and functional testing.
+The F Series printers are designed to enable ease of use and maintenance while offering an easy-to-use, yet rich user experience with GrabCAD Print software.
+In 2022, we introduced the composite ready F190CR and F370CR hardened printers that can print Nylon 10CF.
+These new printers meet customer demand for manufacturing floor jigs, fixtures and tooling with a higher performance composite material.